 - 1. Attained the required number of training hours per the enrollment agreement/contract. - 2.
 Complete and receive passing grades in practical and theoretical projects. - 3.
 Pass all written and practical exams cumulative average of 76%. - 4.
-Satisfactorily pass with 76% or better on final examinations

-5. All tuition and fees paid in full prior to graduation or arrangements have been made.
+Satisfactorily pass with 76% or better on final examinations - 5.
+Complete all course work - 6.
+All tuition and fees paid in full prior to graduation or arrangements have been made.